MichalPt/astro-mamagroup-web/src/content/news/001-intro.md

 ---
-title: Hello, Welcome
+title: "New website"
-description: An introduction to using the note feature in Astro Citrus
+publishDate: "2025-04-08"
-publishDate: 08/04/2025
+tags: ['website',]
 ---

 # New website

 We have a new website!
+Hurray!